Updated: Mar 2

 I mean, it’s nice that the creators of Mississippi Grind, who also made the art-house favorite Half Nelson, are so enamored of the 1970s and California Split and The Gambler (because who isn’t?), but if I’m going to watch Reynold’s Curtis, dressed in a sports jacket, challenge a group of brothers in a rough neighborhood to put their best man up for a one-on-one game of hoop, just as Gould did in California Split, then I’d like to at least see them put a new spin on the ball.
 It seems as if in this sampling culture, sometimes people think theft is tantamount to a creative act.

 Um, well, no.

 California Split ends with Segal’s realization that even when you find the pot of gold at the end of the rainbow, it isn’t enough.
 Mississippi Grind ends up in pretty much the same place.
 It’s not terrible in the way Mark Wahlberg’s recent remake of The Gambler was.
 And let’s face it, despite screenwriter’s William Monahan’s writing chops, that movie was a stinker of epic proportions.
-But at least that movie took a risk on a new thematic angle, even if it lost horribly.
+But at least Mohahan took a risk on a new thematic angle, even if he lost his way.
 Grind plays it like a nit, risking nothing, and gaining less.